SachaEpskamp/StatcheckTheGame/index.md

 ```{r}
 statcheck::statcheck("F(..., ...) = ..., p < 0.05", OneTailedTests = FALSE,pEqualAlphaSig = FALSE,OneTailedTxt = FALSE)
 ```
 or (recommended) use the Statcheck: The Game web app at [sachaepskamp.shinyapps.io/statcheck/](https://sachaepskamp.shinyapps.io/statcheck/) (also usable on mobile devices)!
 Important rule: while playing Statcheck: The Game, you may **only** consult statcheck (or other programs / statistical textbooks / etcetera) when the *Statcheck!* card is played.
-For more information on statcheck and research using statcheck, see the [doctoral dissertation of Michele Nuijten] (https://psyarxiv.com/qtk7e).
+For more information on statcheck and research using statcheck, see the [doctoral dissertation of Michele Nuijten](https://psyarxiv.com/qtk7e).

 # Rules